Raynes/lein-bin/README.markdown

   * `:bootclasspath`: Supply the uberjar to java via `-Xbootclasspath/a` instead of `-jar`.
 Sometimes this can speed up execution, but may not work with all classloaders.

 ## Advanced Usage
-Under the hood this plugin adds a snippet of text to the beginning of your uber jar.
-Assuming you rewrite all the offsets in the zip file (or jar file in this case) meta data, the resulting jar file is still considered valid by the [zip file specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) and as a consequence by any sane zip implementation including programs like unzip and perhaps more significantly by java itself.
+Under the hood this plugin adds a snippet of text (the "preamble") to the beginning of your uber jar.
+Assuming you rewrite some internal offsets in the jar file, the resulting jar is still considered valid by the [zip file specification](https://pkware.cachefly.net/webdocs/casestudies/APPNOTE.TXT) and as a consequence, by any sane jar/zip implementation including programs like unzip and perhaps more significantly by java itself.

+Let's repeat that to make sure we grok the idea: it's possible to add random data to the beginning of a jar file and still have the jar be valid in the eyes of java and other tools.

-So we add a snippet of text to the beginning of the uber jar, rewrite the zip meta data offsets and then make the uber jar executable.
-Now when you try to directly execute the uber jar, the operating system will try to run the prelude snippet of text we added to the file.
-If this prelude snippet is written in a way such that it is considered a valid shell/bat script on both windows and linux/osx, then we have just created ourselves a true executable jar file without the need to invoke `java -jar uber.jar`.
+So we add a snippet of text to the beginning of the uber jar, rewrite the offsets within the uber jar, and then make the uber jar executable.
+Now when you try to directly execute the uber jar (as you would a normal executable file), the operating system will try to run the preamble script we added to the beginning for the jar file.
+If this preamble snippet is written in a way such that it is considered a valid shell/bat script on both windows and linux/osx, then we have just created ourselves a true executable and portable jar file without the need to invoke `java -jar uber.jar`.

-So to get this working we need to write a "script" which works on both windows and *nix.
+To get this working we need to write a "script" which works on both windows and linux/osx.
 This is a science unto itself, but suffice to say that it is possible.
-The default sample script inserted looks as follows:
+The default hard coded script used by this plugin looks as follows:

 ```
 :;exec java %s -jar $0 "$@"